-Retinal Artery Occlusion Symptoms & Diagnosis in Sarasota, FL
+Retinal Artery Occlusion Diagnosis and Emergency Care in Sarasota, FL

 Retinal artery occlusion can be a life-threatening condition that causes severe and permanent loss of vision.
 Patients who experience an ‘eye stroke’ are at high risk for a stroke in the brain.
 The ophthalmologists at Shane Retina are specialized in diagnosing and treating retinal artery occlusion.
 If you believe that you are experiencing an eye stroke in Sarasota or Manatee County, please call us for an appointment before reading the rest of this section.